getbookshelf/bookshelf-meta/bookshelf_php_coding_standards.md

 	const VERSION_CODE = 1;

 If a class constant needs to be set to an expression, `define()` MAY be used.
-The name to be used for `define()` SHOULD be the constant name in lower case and without separators.
+The name used for `define()` SHOULD be the constant name in lower case and without separators.

 	define('rootdir'), __DIR__ . '/../../../../');